 Sell donated gold and silver from Grantham charity shops, online and by post.

 GoldPaid lets Grantham charity shops sell donated gold and silver without losing a volunteer to a day out of town.
 The service runs online.
 A team sends photos and questions to WhatsApp first, then receives a free prepaid Royal Mail Special Delivery label so the item travels safely, and gets a no-obligation written valuation online.
 If the charity accepts, it is paid into its registered bank account by Faster Payments.
-There is no shop visit, and anything declined is sent back free and fully insured.
+There is no shop visit, and anything declined is sent back free and tracked, with Royal Mail cover.

 Charity shops in Grantham